AlehKliauzo/ruckzuck-wiki/RuckZuck-for-ConfigMgr.md

 ### How to update from an older Version
 It's recommended to backup an older version (**RZ4CM.exe** and **RZ4CM.exe.config**) just for the case, you have to switch back.
 The Tools is a single executable located in the same Directory as the CM Console ( *..\Microsoft Configuration Manager\AdminConsole\bin* ).
+>Note: RZ4CM.exe.config will be reverted to default after upgrading.
+It's not recommended to restore the old config file as there may be new options in the new file.
+Please compare the new and old .config file and copy your modifications to the new file.

 ### Installation
 You can download the Installer from [RuckZuck.tools](https://ruckzuck.tools).
 The Setup requires local Admin permission to extract the executable to **..\Microsoft Configuration Manager\AdminConsole\bin\RZ4CM.exe** and creates the extension in the Configuration Manager Console: